F4

 Insignia

-Oven displays F4; temperature reading is erratic or oven shuts off with error.
+The oven displays F4; the temperature reading is erratic or the oven shuts off with an error.

 Advertisements